 The aim of administering prophylactic antibiotics is to achieve and maintain adequate antibiotic levels in serum and tissues throughout the duration of a surgical operation.
-An examination of data from 2,847 individuals undergoing either clean or cleancontaminated surgical operations indicated that those who were given antibiotic prophylaxis within two hours prior to making the surgical incision experienced a notably low surgical site infection (SSI) rate of 0.6% [20-22].
+An examination of data from 2,847 clean or cleanundergoing either individuals contaminated surgical operations indicated that those who were given antibiotic prophylaxis within two hours prior to making the surgical incision experienced a notably low surgical site infection (SSI) rate of 0.6% [20-22].
 In stark contrast, those who were given prophylactic antibiotics over three hours after the incision saw a doubling in the rate of SSIs.
 Moreover, administering antibiotics over two hours before the incision was associated with an approximately sixfold increase in SSI risk [23].